Created in 2013 this project aims at:

 Fundacion Global Nature is a Spanish foundation specialized in biodiversity conservation, restoration of habitats and threatened species as well as in the development of sustainable agricultural activities.
 They provide technical assistance to the farmers, and are in charge of coordinating the local operations.

-Around 50 small and medium scale farmers (15 hectares on average) producing cereals, vines and olives in and around Villacanas and Madridejos cities.
-Villacanas people in particular have been badly affected by the economic crisis in 2012 when 80% of the city plants closed down (70% of the doors of Spain used to be produced in Villacanas).
+Around 138 small and medium scale farmers (15 hectares on average) producing cereals, vines and olives in and around Villacanas and Madridejos cities.
+Villacanas people, in particular, have been badly affected by the economic crisis in 2012 when 80% of the city plants closed down (70% of the doors of Spain used to be produced in Villacanas).
 Some people decided to start new activities and convert to agriculture.
-Some are following organic practices as this helps ensure the sustainability of their project in the longterm.
+Some are following organic practices as this helps ensure the sustainability of their project in the long term.
 Farmers are also getting organized to sell collectively their production through local cooperatives.